SSP and moving parts

 Re: SSP and moving parts

-josh wrote: Fri Apr 16, 2021 10:59 am I'm about to start a small project and thought it might be a good chance to try out the SSP method.
+One good way is to use separate assemblies.josh wrote: ↑Fri Apr 16, 2021 10:59 am I'm about to start a small project and thought it might be a good chance to try out the SSP method.
 I know the rough shape but final dimensions will be coming later.

 I've read @mattpeneguy's PDF guide and I generally understand what we're shooting for, but how do you SSP pros deal with moving parts in assemblies since everything is put in with in-place mates?
 I have 2 parts that need to slide in and out, and then a lid assembly that I'd like to be able to pull off the top.
 Do you achieve this by modifying the SSP sketch rather than dragging parts around?